One of the most commonly asked questions by those who are planning their first solo trip is, ‘Is solo travel safe?’

 In the past, kidnappers only targeted the wealthy and demanded a large ransom.
 Oftentimes in the millions of dollars.
 With high profile cases, the police were involved and the crime became a national news story.
 While profitable, this type of kidnapping carries a lot of risks.
 To increase the chance of success and profitability, criminals developed a faster, lower profile variation.

 In express kidnapping, the criminals abduct average middle-class people or tourists and demand a smaller ransom from their family.
 This has two benefits.
 First, the chance of payment increases.
-This is because it’s easier for a family to come up with a few thousand dollars than over a million.
+This is because it’s faster and easier for a family to come up with a few thousand dollars than it is for a rich family to come up with millions.
 Second, the cases are much lower profile.
 In fact, according to this article from Quartz.com, it is estimated that up to 99% of kidnappings aren’t even reported in Mexico.
 Admittedly, most of these kidnappings are drug related and are not tourists.
 The statistic is still shocking nonetheless, and tourists are occasionally targeted.

 In a similar version of express kidnapping, the criminals collect money from the victim themselves.
 First, they abduct a person.
 Next, they demand an ATM card and pin from the victim.
 The kidnappers hold the victim hostage for a number of days while they drain their account through an ATM.
 This usually takes 48-72 hours.

 The vast majority of rapes victimize women.
-If you are a female solo traveler, you must take additional precaution.
-Men are also at risk of falling victim to a rapist though the likelihood is substantially lower.
+If you are a solo female traveler, you must take additional precautions to stay safe.
+Men are also at risk of falling victim to this crime though the likelihood is substantially lower.

-- Avoid drinking too much- You don’t want to get blackout drunk alone in a foreign country.
+- Avoid drinking too much- You don’t want to get too intoxicated while you’re alone in a foreign country.
 If you go out alone, don’t have more than 2-3 drinks.
 Stay alert.
 This alone greatly reduces the risk.

 - Watch your drink- It’s easy for someone to slip in some drugs and take advantage after they’ve taken effect.